NeedleChain: Measuring Intact Context Comprehension Capability of Large Language Models: NeedleChain

 \begin{itemize} \item {\textbf{Forward Chain}} The reasoning process must proceed in a \textbf{left-to-right} sequence.
 Accurate conclusions can only be drawn by following the presented order of the given input. \item {\textbf{Backward Chain}} The reasoning process must follow a \textbf{right-to-left} sequence.
 LLM must track the contextual information in the reversely-presented order, starting from the most recently presented data. \item {\textbf{Mixed Chain}} The sequence of required reasoning steps is set \textbf{arbitrarily}.
 The LLM must identify the randomly given reasoning order to arrive at the correct answer. \end{itemize}

 We design three chain variants using identical needle composition, distinguished solely by the sequence of provided information, thereby ensuring the same reasoning order while different presented order across chain variants.
 We determine our benchmark's evaluation suite by posing questions related to the needle at the end of reasoning order.
 This approach ensures our benchmark is structured so that answering the questions correctly requires 1) following the designated path and 2) fully understanding the given context.
+Comparing the performance of these variants enables clearly characterizing the limitations of LLMs in contextual understanding.

-Furthermore, we employ our needles to generate data within the NIAH paradigm, which compiles independent needles into a single context.
-When we pose a question about one of these independent needles, all other needles not directly related to the question are considered irrelevant context (i.e. haystack.)
-We denote this benchmark as "NeedleStack (NS)."
-Through comparing these methods, we effectively demonstrate the LC capabilities that can be assessed using the NeedleChain benchmark.
+Furthermore, we use our needles to construct data under the NIAH paradigm, which concatenates multiple independent needles into a single context.
+In this setting, when we ask a question about one needle, all remaining needles serve as irrelevant context (i.e., the haystack).
+We refer to this benchmark as "NeedleStack (NS)" By comparing these variants of \textsc{NeedleChain}, we effectively demonstrate context-comprehension capabilities of LLMs and clearly distinguish performance on sparse contexts versus information-dense contexts.